Donkan Ryoku (Low temperature insensitivity) of rice

-Analysis of transition control of Antirrhinum transposon Tam3
+Transposition control of transposon Tam3 in Antirrhinum majus

 Gene analysis using rice mutant

-Mutants are important materials for genetic breeding studies, and we induce and select various mutants.
-In mutants, normal genes change to lose gene function or its function decreases.
-By examining this variant it will be possible to recognize and examine the gene for the first time.
+Mutants are important materials for genetic and breeding research, therefore we induce and select various mutants.
+In mutants, genes are altered, resulting in loss of gene function or diminished function.
+By examining these mutants, we will be able to recognize and investigate the gene for the first time.

-Rice grass type and spikelet are important traits related to yield.
-Many genes are acting on these formations.
-To investigate the function of these genes is an important research subject as a basis for breeding, and we are conducting research using various mutants related to the morphology of rice.
-(T. Kawashima, C. Kawahara, E. Inada, S. Ikeda)
+Rice leaves and spikelets are important traits related to rice yield.
+Many genes act on these formations.
+Examining the function of these genes is an important research subject as the basis of breeding, and we are conducting research using various mutants related to rice morphology.

-(A) A zebra mutant that causes lateral striped bleaching in leaves of rice seedlings.
-(B) Various malformation spikes in the cross between mutants that cause malformations in the spikelet structure of rice.
-(C) Test for mutants in which mutation is observed in seed size.
+A) A zebra mutant showing leaves with horizontal stripes of chlorosis during the seedling stage in rice.
+(B) Various malformed spikelets in the progeny of crossing between mutants that cause malformations in the spikelet structure in rice.
+(C) Testing of mutants with variations in seed size.
 (D) Cultivation and selection of mutants in paddy fields.